sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 4. A weapon or piece of ammunition set aside for the entity that cursed you.
 5. A unique scar, discoloration, or other mark on your body which shows your curse.
 6. Nightmares brought on by the curse which often wake you, screaming.
 7. A charm meant to keep your curse contained.
-You havenít noticed an effect.
+You haven√≠t noticed an effect.
 8. An artistic rendering of the entity that cursed you
 9. A flask once given to you as well-meaning consolation.
 10. A small knife you used as a child to protect yourself, because no one else would.